HenrikSamuelsson/books-read/README.md

 By: Eric Freeman and Elisabeth Robson with Kathy Sierra and Bert Bates
 ISBN: 9780596007126
 ![Image of the book Head First Design Patterns](https://github.com/HenrikSamuelsson/books-read-2016/blob/master/Resources/Images/head_first_design_patterns.png?raw=true)
-Very nice introduction to design patterns that serves as a great warmup before reading the book Design Patterns: Elements of Reusable Object-Oriented Software.
+Very nice introduction to design patterns, that serves as a great warm-up before reading the book Design Patterns: Elements of Reusable Object-Oriented Software.

-Note that all examples are written in Java so it is necessary to be some what knowledgeable in this language to fully appreciate the book.
+Note that all examples are written in Java so it is necessary to be some what knowledgeable in this programming language to fully appreciate the book.